WangHewei16/MelodyDreambit-AI-driven-Musical-Instrument-E-commerce-Website/README.md

 * Staff Portal uses front and back-end separation technology.
 The back-end interacts with the database and provides the interface to the front-end.
 The front-end renders the pages.
 * MySQL is used for data storage, `AliyunOSS` for file storage, and `Redis-Cluster` for temporary data storage. `MyCAT` is also used for database migration and synchronization.
 * Since University College Dublin (UCD) only provides a separate external port.
 So we additionally provide the reverse proxy service, adopt `NodeJS` service as a gateway to provide the service.
 And run the front end through NodeJS as a service.
-* We also use AliyunOSS to provide file object storage and `WeChat + OAuth2` for third party authorization.
+* We also use AliyunOSS to provide file object storage and `WeChat + OAuth2` for third-party authorization.

 Figure below shows the diagram of our project's service architecture.
 <div align=center><img src="https://github.com/WangHewei16/GoldMelody-Musical-Instrument-Website-Platform/blob/main/images/system%20service%20architecture.png" width="700"/></div>